Locally Typical Sampling: Experiments

-\paragraph{Human Evaluations.} We use \href{https://www.mturk.com/}{Amazon Mechanical Turk} to obtain human judgments of text quality from 5 different annotators on 200 examples per decoding strategy--per task.
-We largely follow \citet{delucia_decoding_2020} in setting up our evaluations: For abstractive summarization, we ask annotators to score on \texttt{fluency} and \texttt{relevance} while for story generation, annotators score on \texttt{fluency}, \texttt{coherence}, and \texttt{interestingness}.
+\paragraph{Human Evaluations.} We use the \href{https://www.mturk.com/}{Amazon Mechanical Turk} framework to obtain human judgments of text quality from 5 different annotators on 200 examples per decoding strategy, per task.
+We use solely MTurk Master Workers in order to maximize the quality of our ratings.
+We follow \citet{delucia_decoding_2020} in setting up our evaluations.
+Each Human Intelligence Task (HIT) consists of either a single prompt from which a story should be generated or a single news article to be summarized.
+The raters are first presented with the different rating criteria, along with descriptions of the type of text that meets these criteria at different levels of the scale.
+Raters are additionally provided several examples of stories/summarizations that both meet and fail to meet the rating criteria.
+They are then presented with the respective prompt/news article and the corresponding stories/summaries generated by different decoders and by the reference in random order.
+For abstractive summarization, we ask annotators to score on \emph{fluency} and \emph{relevance}, while for story generation, annotators score on \emph{fluency}, \emph{coherence}, and \emph{interestingness}, each using a scale from 1 to 5.
 We choose these criteria following recommendations from \citet{van_der_lee_best_2019}.

-We use a 5-point Likert scale for each criterion, giving detailed examples and descriptions for each of the options.
-More details on setup can be found in \cref{app:setup}, where we provide the exact instructions presented to the workers.
+For each story/summarization and each of the criteria, we take the median score across raters as the final score.\footnote{We use an attention check in each HIT.
+Responses where the attention check has been failed are thrown out.} Workers are paid \$1.50 per HIT for the abstractive summarization task and \$2 per HIT for the story generation task, for which entries were longer.
+Note that these rates translate to $>$\$15/hour.\looseness=-1